zeke/devcenter-scraper/content/md/ssl-endpoint.md

 * The SSL certificate for the domain specified in your CSR, downloaded from your certificate provider.
 This file will have either a `.pem` or `.crt` extension.
 * The private key you generated in the first step, `server.key`.

-If your certificate provider requires, you may also have an intermediate certificate or certificate bundle.
-This file usually has a `.pem` extension.

 ## Provision the add-on

-Once you have the SSL certificate file, private key and any additional intermediate certificate bundles you are ready to configure SSL Endpoint for your app.
+Once you have the SSL certificate file and private key you are ready to configure SSL Endpoint for your app.
 First, provision an endpoint.

 ```term
 $ heroku addons:add ssl:endpoint